amikoz/GameappAlias/README.md

 ## About the project

-The „PartyGame—Association“ Web App is developed by Valeriia Kozenasheva and Han Yang, two Master Students at the University of Cologne, supported by the Institute of Digital Humanities.
+The "Associations game app" web app is developed by Valeriia Kozenasheva and Han Yang, two Master Students at the University of Cologne, supported by the Institute of Digital Humanities.

-The idea behind the project is to create a web game for the parties and let people get acquainted with each other in a short period of time.
-The game aims to bring out more interactions between players and different teams.
-Players can also learn different ways to explain words and therefore enhance the communication between players during the game.
+The idea behind the "Associations game app" project is to bring the well-known Alias game into digital form.
+This way, people can always and everywhere play the game and have fun, even if they do not have the paper version with them.
+The game involves guessing words of varying difficulty by explaining these words using synonyms and other clues.
+In this game, people have to divide into teams.
+Whichever team guesses the most words wins the game.

 ## Gameapp